-Given the security game laid out in Section~\ref{sec:securitygame}, the adversary’s objective is to inject a set of $N$ adversarial keys $\mathcal{K}_{\textsc{adv}}$ together with their corresponding prompts $\mathcal{P}_{\textsc{adv}}$ into the global prompt pool such that, if the target data point $\mathcal{T} \in \mathcal{D}$, the top-$N$ selected prompts will always be the adversarial set.
+Given the security game laid out in Section~\ref{sec:securitygame}, the adversary’s objective is to inject a set of $N$ adversarial keys-prompts $(\mathcal{K}_{\textsc{adv}} ,\mathcal{P}_{\textsc{adv}})$ into the global prompt pool such that, if $\mathcal{T} \in \mathcal{D}$, the top-$N$ selected prompts will always be the adversarial set.
 The membership signal is defined as the event that \textbf{all adversarial prompts are selected and subsequently updated}.
 To build intuition, we first introduce a \emph{Naive Prompt Injection} attack and analyze its weaknesses, before introducing the more robust method, \textsc{PromptMIA}.